 In cooperation with Dutch industry and universities, NLR obtained first-hand experience in designing, selecting, testing and improving hydrogen components (both gaseous and liquid) suitable for drones, as well as extensive safety analysis and test procedures.

-The HYDRA projects support the standardisation and certification of hydrogen drones for commercial applications, while also preparing for upscaling for large manned aircraft.
+The HYDRA projects support the standardization and certification of hydrogen drones for commercial applications, while also preparing for upscaling for large manned aircraft.
 The first flight of the liquid hydrogen drone is expected to take place in 2023

-Project partners
+Project partners:

 Research organisations: Royal NLR